-Media Providence Friends School is committed to creating a community of life-long learners, who grow in nurturing classrooms which foster academic rigor and provide opportunities for character development.
+Media Providence Friends School is committed to creating a community of life-long learners, who grow in nurturing classrooms which offer academic challenge and provide opportunities for character development.

-We cultivate students’ intellectual, social, emotional, spiritual, creative and physical aspects, providing a strong foundation in reading, writing, and math to enable them to progress through the rest of the rich curriculum (science, the arts, Spanish and social studies) in a setting that both supports and challenges.
+In a setting that both challenges and supports, we cultivate students’ intellectual, social, emotional, spiritual, creative and physical aspects.
+A strong foundation in reading, writing, and math enables them to progress through the rest of the rich curriculum (science, the arts, Spanish and social studies).
 Whenever possible, subjects are integrated so that children understand that knowledge is connected and applicable across disciplines.
 And, because children learn at different rates and in diverse ways, we support them in their learning at individual levels, within the context of our program, from mastery of basic skills to higher order thinking.

 This philosophy is manifested in many ways: